daattali/beautiful-jekyll/resources_pages/quiz.md

   - **not** leave the quiz room early with your laptop, and not come back into the quiz room after leaving (other than for purposes such as using the washroom)

 You are allowed to consult documentation within R/Python or your IDE (e.g., RStudio).
 However, time is very limited on quizzes and we anticipate that you will be more successful if you are fluent with common functions and don't need to rely too heavily on the documentation.

+_2020-2021 changes:_ Quizzes are open book.
+You are still **not** allowed to communicate with other students or anyone else, in any way, during the quiz.
+However,

+### General Guidelines

+There is rarely a need to write more than two brief sentences for any given question.

+### Special Circumstances

+#### I cannot submit the quiz!

+Take screen shots of your completed quiz, and send them through Slack to the lab instructor of the course before the end of the quiz period.

+#### I'm finished the quiz early

+Wait quietly with your laptop closed/ajar until the end of the quiz period.

+_2020-2021 changes:_ This does not apply.

+#### I need to use the washroom

+Just leave your laptop in the quiz room.

+_2020-2021 changes:_ You can take your laptop with you if you really want...

+### Instructions for TAs (does not apply for 2020-21)

+1. Go to the classroom at least 5 mins before the quiz time.
+2. Bring a blank sheet of paper with you.
+Pass it around a couple of minutes before the quiz starts and ask the students to write their name on it.
+You can hand it or take a picture and send it to us later.
+3. Try to walk around and make sure that at least one of the TAs stays at the back of the classroom.
+4. Report to us if you observe any form of academic dishonesty or chatting in the classroom.
+5. Ask the students to stay in the classroom for the full time even after they are done.
+(If students start leaving the classroom it can be distracting for other students.)
+6. If you encounter issues during the quiz, inform the lab instructor through Slack.
+7. If the quiz is administered through GitHub:
+	- You will be notified via Slack by the lab instructor when the quiz becomes available, as well as when the quiz will be closed.
+When this happens, notify the students to begin, and notify students of the time the quiz will be closed.
+	- You will be notified via Slack by the lab instructor when the quiz has successfully been closed.
+Notify the students when this happens.
+	- It's a good idea to keep an eye on Slack now and then during the lab period to stay in the loop in case other sections are having issues.